feilen/tuxedo-blender-plugin/README.md

 #### General options

-- Resolution: The width and height of the resulting textures.
+- **Resolution**: The width and height of the resulting textures.
-	- Reccomended: 2048 for Desktop, 1024 for quest.
+	- Reccomended: see below
-- Decimate: Whether to reduce the triangle count.
+- **Decimate**: Whether to reduce the triangle count.
 Reccomended if you don't already have an optimized tri count.
 	- Tris: The number of tris to reduce to.
 Lower is better, experiment with even lower than the set limits if you can.
 		- On Desktop, this should either be 32000 (Excellent) or 70000 (Good).
 		- On Quest, this should either be 7500 (Excellent), 10000 (Good), or 15000 (Medium).
 			- While you can still upload at up to 20000 on Quest, people will be unable to see your avatar by default.
-- Generate UVMap: Produces a new, non-overlapping UVMap.
+- **Generate UVMap**: Produces a new, non-overlapping UVMap.
 Neccesary for Normal maps to be produced correctly.
 Only disable if your UVMap doesn't overlap.
-	- Prioritize Head/Eyes: Scales the islands for Head/Eyes up by a given factor, letting them be extra detailed.
+	- **Prioritize Eyes**: Scales the islands for Eyes up by a given factor, letting them be extra detailed.
-	- Overlap correction: The method used to ensure islands don't self-intersect.
+	- **Overlap correction**: The method used to ensure islands don't self-intersect.
 Use 'unmirror' if your islands self-intersect only across the middle of the X axis, 'Reproject' if you have any other unusual situation.
 'None' is fine if none of your islands are self-intersecting.
 'Manual' can be used if you have specific needs, this will use any UVMap named 'Target' when baking.
-- Quick Compare: Move the resulting model over on the X axis so you can quickly compare it against the original.
-- Optimize static shapekeys: This will split your model into two meshes, one with all shapekey-affected geometry and one with everything else.
+- **Optimize static shapekeys**: This will split your model into two meshes, one with all shapekey-affected geometry and one with everything else.
 This can considerably decrease GPU cost and model size, especially when many shapekeys are active, at the cost of adding a slight CPU cost.
 	- This fixes your edge normals in place when separating, preventing any visible seams, but requires the lighting anchor per mesh in your Unity scene to be set to one of your avatar's bones.
 The script put into the output folder 'BakeFixer.cs' takes care of this for you!
-- Ignore hidden objects: Useful if you want to make multiple outfits or versions of an avatar, this will ignore any mesh which is currently hidden when baking.
-Important, don't hide your armature when this is selected!
-- Apply current shapekey mix: This will update your basis to match the current state of your shapekeys.
+- **Apply current shapekey mix**: This will update your basis to match the current state of your shapekeys.
 This is useful if you have 'body shape' shapekeys or similar, as having them constantly-active is hugely detrimental to performance.
-- Cleanup shapekeys - This will remove common extra shapekeys generated by Blender and cats.
+- **Cleanup shapekeys** - This will remove common extra shapekeys generated by Blender.
 This includes 'Reverted' and '\_old' shapekeys.
 Keys ending in '\_bake' will always be applied and removed.
-- Merge twistbones - Merges twistbones to their origin bones on export, if doing so won't affect the alphabetical hierarchy.
+- **Merge twistbones** - Merges twistbones to their origin bones on export, if doing so won't affect the alphabetical hierarchy.
 Quest doesn't support constraints, so this makes things a little more performant there.

-#### Passes
+#### More info on PBR passes

-- Diffuse (Color): The un-lit color of your model.
+- **Diffuse (Color)**: The un-lit color of your model.
 Most models will use this.
 	- Bake to vertex colors: If your model has relatively simple coloring, use this to completely avoid having any textures.
 	- Alpha: What to pack to the Alpha channel.
 The Autodetect button will automatically pick the most efficient setup for this.

 	<img src="images/All.png" width="250"/>
 	<img src="images/nodiffuse.png" width="250"/>
 	<img src="images/onlydiffuse.png" width="250"/>
-- Normal (Bump): Allows your model to mimic more detailed geometry and surface detail, by shading as if certain areas are facing another direction.
+- **Normal (Bump)**: Allows your model to mimic more detailed geometry and surface detail, by shading as if certain areas are facing another direction.
 HIGHLY reccomended if you're decimating, as the Bake panel takes advantage of this to preserve a lot of detail.
-	- Apply transformations: Applies all transformations when baking.
-Can avoid some unusual issues.

 	<img src="images/All.png" width="250"/>
 	<img src="images/nonormal.png" width="250"/>
 	<img src="images/onlynormal.png" width="250"/>

 	![By Banlu Kemiyatorn - Own work, Public Domain, https://commons.wikimedia.org/w/index.php?curid=5798875](https://upload.wikimedia.org/wikipedia/commons/9/9a/%E0%B9%80%E0%B8%9B%E0%B8%A3%E0%B8%B5%E0%B8%A2%E0%B8%9A%E0%B9%80%E0%B8%97%E0%B8%B5%E0%B8%A2%E0%B8%9A%E0%B9%82%E0%B8%A1%E0%B9%80%E0%B8%94%E0%B8%A5%E0%B8%97%E0%B8%B5%E0%B9%88%E0%B9%83%E0%B8%8A%E0%B9%89_normal_map.png)
-- Smoothness: The smoothness detail of your avatar.
+- **Smoothness**: The smoothness detail of your avatar.
 Can create shiny or matte areas, great for increasing detail.
 Created by inverting the 'Roughness' that Blender uses.

 	<img src="images/All.png" width="250"/>
 	<img src="images/nosmoothness.png" width="250"/>
 	<img src="images/onlysmoothness.png" width="250"/>
-- Ambient Occlusion: Shadows caused by light reflecting between the object and itself.
+- **Ambient Occlusion**: Shadows caused by light reflecting between the object and itself.
 Adds a great amount of detail in corners, reccomended if it doesn't cause artifacts with your avatar.
 Can be messy if your avatar animates areas that are still when baking.
 	- Set eyes to full brightness: Since eyes animate, you probably want this.
 Without it, the shadow of your eye sockets will be projected onto the surface of your eyes.

 	<img src="images/All.png" width="250"/>
 	<img src="images/noao.png" width="250"/>
 	<img src="images/onlyao.png" width="250"/>
-- Quest Diffuse: Quest does not support Ambient Occlusion natively, but it's possible to get the same level of detail by pre-multiplying the Ambient bake pass into the Diffuse color.
-Use if you're targetting Quest and want AO.
-	- AO Opacity: The multiplier for the shadow into the map.
-0.75 is forgiving while still being fairly dark.
-Should match the 'AO' slider for Desktop in unity.
-- Transparency: Self-explanatory.
+- **Transparency**: Self-explanatory.
 Not a native pass in Blender, so may be prone to issues.
-- Metallic: How 'metal' a material is, generally '0' for non-metals and '1' for metals.
-Affects whether light reflected will be exactly the color of the material beneath or not..
+- **Metallic**: How 'metal' a material is, generally '0' for non-metals and '1' for metals.
+Affects whether light reflected will be exactly the color of the material beneath or not.

 	<img src="images/All.png" width="250"/>
 	<img src="images/nometallic.png" width="250"/>
 	<img src="images/onlymetallic.png" width="250"/>
-- Emit: The color of light emitted, used for anything that glows.
+- **Emit**: The color of light emitted, used for anything that glows.
 	- Bake Projected Light: Performs a full render instead of just copying the light value over.
 Causes lights to project onto neighboring surfaces, for a 'fake realtime' effect, fully Quest-compatible.

 	<img src="images/all1.png" width="250"/>
 	<img src="images/noemission1.png" width="250"/>
 	<img src="images/onlyemission1.png" width="250"/>

+- **Displacement**: Produces maps capable of being rendered by the 'Height' map in Unity, adding a real stereo effect to surfaces for fine detail.
+- **Detail**: Advanced users only.
+When a model is configured with a detail UV map named "Detail Map", this can be manually configured to allow for baking the detail mask, letting you have astonishing levels of detail with almost no VRAM overhead.
+Tutorial TBD!
 ### Reccomended Texture Settings

 <img src="images/bake-kaiser.png"/>